carlnordlund/socnet/README.txt

 Precompiled binaries and installation files for Windows, Linux, and MacOS are available on the project website: https://www.socnet.se

+Please check the /example_data/ folder for example networks.
+This folder also contains a script exemplifying how to conduct various kinds of direct blockmodeling analyses.

 Authors and Funding
 ===================
-Socnet.se is developed and maintained by Carl Nordlund at the Institute for Analytical Sociology, Linköping University, Sweden.
+Socnet.se is developed and maintained by Carl Nordlund at the Institute for Analytical Sociology, Linköping University, Sweden, with contributions from José Luis Estévez, Kristian Gade Kjelmann, Jesper Lindmarker, and Chandreyee Roy.
-The project is part of the Network Dynamics of Ethnic Integration, a Nordic research project funded by Nordforsk (project 105147).
-More information about the project can be found here: https://www.nordint.net
+This project was supported by NordForsk through the funding to the Network Dynamics of Ethnic Integration (project number 105147).
+More information about this project can be found here: https://www.nordint.net

 License